Dr Lisa Garforth

 1) Sociology of the environment and cultural constructions of nature.
 How do Western societies imagine nature, the environment, and different entanglements of the natural and the social?
 I've worked particularly on how narrative and visual cultural forms shape ecological imaginaries.

 2) Utopia, society and sociology.
 What is utopia, and what does it do in and to our thinking about contemporary societies?.
 I've worked extensively on environmental utopianism, particularly in literary and science fictions, but also in relation to other aspects of aesthetics and popular culture.

 3) Gender and knowledge production.
 What is the relationship between practies of knowing and the organisational contexts in which they take place?
 My recent work has concerned the role of women in scientific cultures and institutions, focusing particularly on how different kinds of knowledge work are valued and gendered.
-I'm also interested in feminist epistemologies and in models of doing and knowing in contemporary science studies.

 - Kerr A, Garforth L. Affective Practices, Care and Bioscience: a Study of Two Laboratories.
 The Sociological Review 2016, 64(1), 3-20.

 - Garforth L. Latour, Bruno (1947–).
 In: James D. Wright, ed.
 International Encyclopedia of the Social & Behavioral Sciences.
 Elsevier, 2015, pp.414-419.

 - Garforth L. In/Visibilities of Research: Seeing and Knowing in STS.
 Science, Technology and Human Values 2012, 37(2), 264-285.